blousy/Comp-Project-1/README.md

    Json - for LLM training and retraining purposes to improve the model and to pass all the information to another specialized LLM

+## Technologies used
+1. Python
+2. Streamlit
+3. FPDF
+4. Json

+## Future Directions :
+1. CrewAI integration for delegation or routing to another LLM (cardioLLM or DiabetesLLM)
+2. WhatsApp integration for conversation on the Go
+3. Vector Database for memory based on the previous convesation (after name and ID verification)
+4. SerpAPI integration for web browse